Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="application-characteristics-and-styles-application-characteristics"></a>
 ## Application Characteristics
 As part of the analysis and design some high-level characteristics of the application should be assessed.
-Some of these attributes may be official documented as part of the project and application development, and others may have to be assumered or derived for requirements
+Some of these attributes may be official documented as part of the project and application development, and others may have to be assumed or derived for requirements

 |Attribute|Description|Note|
 |--|--|--|